gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 | TLS CA certificates    | `tlscacerts`  | Teleport CA certificates (both)         | TLS  | Always
 | TLS client certificate | `tlscert`     | Signed by Teleport `UserCA`             | TLS  | Always

+In the case of `directory` destinations, we encourage the use of POSIX ACLs.
+This is meant to ensure that the primary (renewable) credentials are exclusively readable to the bot while the secondary (non-renewable) credentials are readable only to the target user but still writable by the bot.
+The `tbot init` subcommand can be used to configure ACLs automatically where supported.

 Notes:
  * Users may optionally decide to disable persistence of the renewable certificate using the `memory` storage backend.
 This has security benefits but prevents the bot from recovering if stopped as the renewable credentials would only exist in memory.
+    * Future joining methods (e.g. EC2 identity document) may mitigate this downside.
  * The Teleport auth server's CA certificates are verified at first connect using CA pins, following Teleport's usual node joining procedure.
  * Unneeded certificate types/formats could be optionally disabled in